-The icon version of the design encloses the brand name in a colored circle, and sets the text in white for added contrast.
+The icon version of the design encloses the brand name in a coloured circle, and sets the text in white for added contrast.
 This version looks immediately more modern and memorable.

-It’s also a more versatile design—you could simply switch up the color of the icon to give a different identity to the brand’s different ranges (e.g. for women, for men, for children, etc.).
+It’s also a more versatile design—you could simply switch up the colour of the icon to give a different identity to the brand’s different ranges (e.g. for women, for men, for children, etc.).

 Create the Icon in InDesign

 Return to your InDesign document and create a new page if needed (add from the Pages panel [Window > Pages]).